-I’m pretty sure these would also freeze well so you can always put half of the batch in the freezer to make sure you don’t overeat them.
-They are a yummy treat and you’ll want to hide them away so you don’t eat more than one.
-I kept them in a refrigerator in the basement so I didn’t have to see them every time I opened up our kitchen refrigerator.
+These mini desserts freeze well so you can always put half of the batch in the freezer to make sure you don’t overeat them.
+They are so good that you’ll want to hide them away so you don’t eat more than one.
+I kept them in a basement refrigerator so I didn’t have to see them every time I opened up our kitchen refrigerator.

 Red Velvet Cheesecake Cupcakes

 - ⅓ cup low carb sugar substitute or sweetener of choice

 - 2 eggs

 - Preheat oven to 350°F. Line 8 muffin tins with foil or paper liners.

 - In large bowl, beat cream cheese on medium until smooth.
 Gradually beat in sweetener and cocoa.
 Beat in vanilla extract and food coloring (if using).
 Add eggs, one at a time, beating after each addition.

 - Divide batter evenly among the cupcake liners.
 Bake for 15-17 minutes or until set.